 The graffiti is made mostly by Cracko Art Group of North Borneo, but practically anyone sprays over the current paintings.

-Signal Hill Observatory Platform
+Walk up to the Signal Hill Observatory Platform

 To get there you’ll climb up the wooden stairs for about 10 minutes.
 Although they recommend taking a taxi, it’s really not necessary unless you have serious health problems.
 You can reach the Signal Hill by walking up from behind Travellers’ Light Backpackers Lodge at No. 19 Lowong Dewan Street.